26 Types Of Beet You Need To Grow

 Cylindra

 As its name would suggest, these red beets have a cylindrical growing habit.
 Their shape makes them the best choice for canning and pickling since it is easy to get nice uniform slices without much waste.
-The Cylindra beet on average grows to be 5 inches long and 2 inches wide.
-Cylindra is also known as Butter Slicer due to it’s perfect size for slicing.
+The ‘Cylindra’ beet on average grows to be five inches long and two inches wide.
+‘Cylindra’ is also known as Butter Slicer due to its perfect size for slicing.

 Detroit Dark Red